liusylab/NIPT-human-genetics/README.md

 Introduction
 ------------

-NIPT-human-genetics is a set of tools for analysing large-scale NIPT sequencing data for human genetic investigation such as SNP detection and allele frequency estimation, individual genotype imputation, kinship estimation, population structure inference and genome-wide association studies.
+NIPT-human-genetics is a workflow for analysing large-scale NIPT sequencing data for human genetic investigation such as SNP detection, allele frequency estimation, individual genotype imputation, kinship estimation, population structure inference and genome-wide association studies.

 Citation